Discoloration when annealing BeCu

-I am a quality engineer, and work with Be Cu contacts that are annealed, we are experiencing discoloration following this process.
+Q. I am a quality engineer, and work with Be Cu contacts that are annealed, we are experiencing discoloration following this process.
 Can you tell me what could contribute to this condition?Jennifer Carr

-- Harrisburg, PA
+- Harrisburg, Pennsylvania

 Are you sure it is annealing that you are doing?
-This would be done at 1450F or maybe 1700F (depending on the alloy) and quenching in water.
-Aging is done at 600F or 900F (again, alloy dependent), and if you are doing that in air you can easily get some discoloration.
+This would be done at 1450 °F or maybe 1700 °F (depending on the alloy) and quenching in water.
+Aging is done at 600 °F or 900 °F (again, alloy dependent), and if you are doing that in air you can easily get some discoloration.
 If you are using an atmosphere, you might have a leak, you might be getting impure cover gas, or you might have contamination, like an oil film that wasn't cleaned off completely.

 It's actually good that there are so many things that can go wrong- it keeps us engineers employed.

-This is to the respondent.
-What process would you use to remove the oxide from beryllium copper heat treated at 600F for 3 hours?Deborah Graves
+Q. This is to the respondent.
+What process would you use to remove the oxide from beryllium copper heat treated at 600 °F for 3 hours?Deborah Graves

 - San Juan Capistrano, California, USA

-Hi Deborah Graves,
+A. Hi Deborah Graves,

 - Valencia, Calif, U.S.A.

-This public forum has 60,000 threads.
-If you have a question in mind which seems off topic to this thread, you might prefer to Search the Site
+If you have a question in mind which seems off topic, please Search the Site